rauc/rauc/docs/reference.rst

 **[meta.<label>] sections**

-``<key>``
 The ``meta.<label>`` sections are intended to provide a forwards-compatible way to add metadata to the manifest which is not interpreted by RAUC in any way.
 They are accessible via ``rauc info`` and the :ref:`"InspectBundle" D-Bus API
 <gdbus-method-de-pengutronix-rauc-Installer.InspectBundle>`.
 In future releases, they will be accessible in hooks/handlers, as well.

+``<key>``
+  Keys (and values) can be defined freely in this section.

   As they may need to be converted to environment variable names, only alphanumeric characters, ``-`` and ``_`` are allowed in ``<label>`` and